 San Fernando Valley Chapter AIA Fund Awards Scholarship: Jasper Liao and Sara Noei

 $30,000 Donghia Foundation Scholarship: Kristen Dusold

-Woodbury’s Bachelor of Fine Arts in Interior Architecture degree program develops students’ individual design visions while providing the practical training necessary to succeed in the workplace.
+Woodbury’s Bachelor of Fine Arts in Interior Design degree program develops students’ individual design visions while providing the practical training necessary to succeed in the workplace.
 Moreover, faculty and administrators are aware of the challenges of completing a college education and work together with students to achieve a timely graduation.

 The Burbank facility takes full advantage of the university’s academic offerings, student support services, comprehensive library, and residential campus life.
 At the same time, it offers specialized facilities including a wood shop, a metal shop, a materials resource library, a digital fabrication lab, a lighting lab, computing facilities, a render farm, and 24-hour access to studios, including a 15,000-square foot studio building.

 The Intelligent Lighting Laboratory allows the students to simulate lighting scenarios and explore through hands-on experience the effects of light on materials and space.
 It allows them to question the status quo of lighting design and to develop innovative ways of using lighting in architectural spaces.
 During their coursework new technologies are tested and the equipment and facilities help with the investigation of new ideas.
 Experiments investigate the impacts of these applications on both the experience of human users of architecture and energy consumption.

 The Materials Resource Library holds a large collection of physical samples and online resources, including a subscription to a comprehensive online material database called Material ConneXion.
 Samples represent a wide range of both standard interior finishes, and more experimental materials.